pawlovskiii/applab-website/README.md

 See the live version of [AppLab](https://pawlovskiii.github.io/applab-website/).

 The project was mainly about learning of usage of responsive web design (RWD).
-Within mobile first methodology.
-Secondly I tried to improve my BEM skills around proper naming the CSS classes.
+Within mobile-first methodology.
+Secondly, I tried to improve my  BEM skills around proper naming of the CSS classes.
+I also use GitHub Pages for the deployment process.

 **Main features**: